Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Abstract

 \section{Abstract}

 We prove that uniformly small short-range perturbations do not close the bulk gap above the ground state of frustration-free quantum spin systems that satisfy a standard local topological quantum order condition.
-In contrast with earlier results, we do not require a positive lower bound for finite-system Hamiltonians uniform in the system size.
-To obtain this result, we adapt the Bravyi-Hastings-Michalakis strategy to the GNS representation of the infinite-system ground state.
+In contrast with earlier results, we do not require a positive lower bound for finite-system spectral gaps uniform in the system size.
+To obtain this result, we extend the Bravyi-Hastings-Michalakis strategy so it can be applied to perturbations of the GNS Hamiltonian of the infinite-system ground state.